T20X/notes/C++Classes.md

 No tail padding from the Base POD(Standard Layout and Trivial) classes can be re-used. gcc layout is such that it can implement the copy constructor / assignment for A as copying 64bit in one instruction, which would overwrite B::b if it used the padding.
 Functions taking an A* might also memcpy() into it, again overwriting the padding.
 A common usage with POD types.
 But I think that is just a niceness of the ABI.
 Note: Windows ABI doesnt use tail padding at all giving

+An implementation already can't store to the tail padding of an object if that object might be a base subobject of some other object.

 Two standard-layout unions are called layout-compatible if they have the same number of non-static data members and corresponding non-static data members (in any order) have layout-compatible types.